 If an FHLBank fails to use or commit the full amount it is required to contribute to an AHP in any year, then 90% of the unused or uncommitted amount shall be deposited by the FHLBank in an Affordable Housing Reserve Fund established and administered by the FHFA.
 The remaining 10% of the unused and uncommitted amount retained by that FHLBank should be fully used or committed by that FHLBank during the following year, and any remaining portion must be deposited in the Affordable Housing Reserve Fund.
-As of December 31, 2017, an Affordable Housing Reserve Fund has never been required to be established.
+As of December 31, 2018, an Affordable Housing Reserve Fund has never been required to be established.
+AHP advances outstanding were \$185 million and \$193 million at December 31, 2018 and 2017.

 Community Investment Program.
 The Community Investment Program for housing is a lending program that allows members to borrow at a discounted rate of interest, or to obtain letters of credit, from an FHLBank.
 An advance under the Community Investment Program for housing is offered to a member at an FHLBank's cost of funds plus reasonable administrative costs.
-An FHLBank discounts the interest rates on these advances and may require the member to pass through this discount to its own borrowers.
+If an FHLBank discounts the interest rates on these advances, then it may require the member to pass through this discount to its own borrowers.

 Members use the Community Investment Program for housing advances to fund the purchase, construction, rehabilitation, refinancing, or pre-development financing of owner-occupied and rental housing for households whose income does not exceed 115% of the area median income.
-At December 31, 2017 and 2016, the FHLBanks had \$12.7 billion and \$11.1 billion of Community Investment Program housing advances outstanding.
+The FHLBanks had \$12.7 billion of Community Investment Program housing advances outstanding at both December 31, 2018 and 2017.

 In addition to housing, this program can be used for commercial and economic development activities that benefit low- or moderate-income households with incomes at 80% or less of area median income and in neighborhoods where at least 51% of households are low- or moderate-income.
-At December 31, 2017 and 2016, the FHLBanks had \$286 million and \$185 million of Community Investment Program commercial and economic development advances outstanding.
+The FHLBanks had \$284 million and \$286 million of Community Investment Program commercial and economic development advances outstanding at December 31, 2018 and 2017.